 First, find the facts in this

 1. What is the date on the land ownership certificate shown above, which was issued to Daniel Freeman in Brownville, Nebraska?

-2. What is the application number?
-(Freeman was, in fact, the first person to file an application under the Homestead Act - on January 1, 1863.)
+2. What was the application number?
+(Freeman was, in fact, the first person to fill out an application under the Homestead Act - on January 1, 1863.)

 3. The document makes a reference to the date when the Homestead Act itself was passed by Congress.
 What was that year?

 4. From the wording on this document, does it appear the Homestead Act gave land to anyone who wanted it, or only to people who would actually go settle on the land?